Our specialists are here to listen and help for free, no strings attached.

 Having a legal advocate is a step in the right direction toward conquering the trauma.
 It is a decisive statement that lets your friends, family, and community know you are ready to move on with your life, and you also want your attacker to be held accountable.

-When you are ready to stand and be heard, having a legal advocate stand with you and ensure your rights are protected is a means to restorative justice.
+When you are ready to stand and be heard, having a dedicated attorney in Seattle stand with you to ensure your sexual abuse case rights are protected is a means to restorative justice.

 Contact us today or dial (877) 999-9999 to protect your rights.